 Deniz was looking so fresh after he took a bath.
 I felt like, “damn why I had to stay a whole day in this room and tomorrow I’ll say bye to Turkey?”.
-I looked at Deniz and said “so sorry because of me you couldn’t even take a nap, but hey I don’t mind for a cold vodka”.
+I looked at Deniz and said “so sorry because of me you couldn’t even take a nap, but hey I don’t mind for a cold whiskey”.
 Sure, the last sentence was a jest since I don’t drink (I promise).

 I followed Deniz outside.
 That day was a pretty day in spring.
 We were walking around İstiklal Avenue, the weather was cool, the crowd was the same.
 Deniz offered me something to eat and I couldn’t lie anymore that I was starving.
 I said I didn’t mind for a cheap kebab, I laughed.
 Most affordable street food in Istanbul is delicious.
 With only TL100 I had no choice to be fancy.
 Deniz took me to a food stall near our hostel that sell döner kebap and friends.

 We sat outside with warm wraps on the table.
 He had ayran while I had coke.
 Deniz was laughing when I said that I didn’t drink coke but it was an exception for that day.
 Not because he paid the bill, yet what I wanted was enjoying every second, every single thing I had in Istanbul.
 We had a very warm random conversation, about our dads, what we wanted to be in the next 5 years, when the first time we drank (he laughed again for this), and what we wanted to do if we are in Amsterdam one day.